bsmith89/strain-corr/doc/manuscript/manuscript.md

 of Actinobacteria (4 of 64) and 4% of Firmicutes_C (6 of 141) had an
 annotation.
-These results are consistent with our expectation that resistance mechanisms are variable within species and more common in gram-negative bacteria.
+These results are consistent with our expectation that resistance mechanisms are highly variable within species and more common in gram-negative bacteria.

 As an assembly-free approach, gene content estimation lacks synteny information, which can be useful for understanding biological phenomena